brandonchaffee/arbitria/docs/integration.rst

 Importing
 =========
-The Arbitria smart contracts can be cloned locally or through the inclusion of the arbitria npm package.
+The Arbitria smart contracts can be cloned locally or through the inclusion of the Arbitria npm package.
 The Arbitria npm Package details can be found `here`__.